pomkos/streamlit_starter/README.md

 ```

-* The script folder is assumed to be the name of the script as well.
-So `my_dash.py` is assumed to be in the `my_dash` folder
+To start one project in the background, just go in the cloned repo and start the script with the appropriate tags

 ```
 cd streamlit_starter
-./st_starter.sh -f script_folder -e script_env -p 8501
+./st_starter.sh -f my_dash -e dash_env -p 8501
 ```
+* `-f`: folder name, assumed to be the streamlit python script name as well
+* `-e`: environment name, assumed that each streamlit project has its own environment
+* -`p`: port you would like to access the streamlit project at
+* -`h`: show the help page of `st_starter.sh`, which lists the different flags

 ## Kill the streamlit instance

-There's a couple options to kill streamlit instance:
+There's a couple options to kill streamlit instances:

 ```
 # View streamlit instances running in the background, but it will not show the name